 - Millennials monitor spending regularly.
 Mobile wallets give users the chance to check their balances regularly.
 In fact, 52 percent of Millennials want mobile payments to help them track their spending

 - Mobile wallets offer loyalty programs, special offers, and coupons.
 Digital Wallets do more than transfer funds and track spending.
-They make transfers and transactions seamless and safe and can also be used to find the best deals and receive rewards.
+They make transfers and transactions seamless and safe.
 In a Urban Airship study, 67 percent of respondents said they wanted their mobile wallets to offer loyalty cards, and 62 percent said they wanted coupons.

 - Millennials enjoy engagement features.
 Digital wallets allow brands the opportunity to reach out and remind users of an upcoming expiration date, event, or notify them of the current loyalty bonus or transaction.
 Also, digital wallets can also contain important information like boarding passes, event tickets, reminders, and ID cards, which means you can leave the house with just your smartphone.

 - Lend or payback friends.
 Thanks to the peer-to-peer capabilities of digital wallets, Millennials can either lend, payback, or split bills with their friends, family, or co-workers.
-These transactions are completed in just one-step and are free.
 This is a reason why Venmo has become such as phenomenon.